How To Add Legal Pages To Your WordPress Site

 (Google AdWords – Policy Requirements)

-If you plan to sell digital products via companies like ClickBank, JVZoo, or other established merchant sites, you are required to add legal pages before they will approve your products for sale …
+If you plan to sell information-based products through places such as ClickBank, JVZoo, or other established online merchant sites, you will need to add various legal pages before your products can be approved for selling via their network …

 Policy requirements for selling via ClickBank